-A discussion of the historical amount of Atka mackerel retained and discarded by target fishery and area in the Gulf of Alaska in 1994 and 1995 has been given in previous assessments (Lowe and Fritz 2001).
-The 2003 to 2008 levels of Gulf of Alaska Atka mackerel retained and discarded are given below:
+A discussion of the historical amount of Atka mackerel retained and discarded by target fishery and area in the GOA in 1994 and 1995 has been given in previous assessments (Lowe and Fritz 2001).
+The 2003-2009 levels of GOA Atka mackerel retained and discarded were discussed in Lowe (2011).
+The 2010 to 2014 levels of GOA Atka mackerel retained and discarded are given below: